tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 ### What does it bring?

-The idea of this article is not to explore or market Defender for containers, all details can be found in the official [documentation](https://docs.microsoft.com/en-us/azure/defender-for-cloud/defender-for-containers-introduction?tabs=defender-for-container-arch-aks) or this [article](https://techcommunity.microsoft.com/t5/microsoft-defender-for-cloud/introducing-microsoft-defender-for-containers/ba-p/2952317).
+The idea of this section is not to explore all features of Defender for containers, all details can be found in the official [documentation](https://docs.microsoft.com/en-us/azure/defender-for-cloud/defender-for-containers-introduction?tabs=defender-for-container-arch-aks) or this [article](https://techcommunity.microsoft.com/t5/microsoft-defender-for-cloud/introducing-microsoft-defender-for-containers/ba-p/2952317).
-<br /> Rather, we will describe here the main features of the product and what they mean in terms of deployment/usage.
+<br /> Rather, we will describe here the main aspects of the product and what they mean in terms of deployment/usage.

 <div style="text-align: center;">
 <img src="https://user-images.githubusercontent.com/18376283/151179154-9d313434-c093-4303-85e3-744a6065b55c.png" />